crowhound/crowhound/README.md

 # Important to anyone reading this in June 2025.
 I am currently updating the repos read me, adding images, manuals, and videos for tutorials.
-If you see some sections that looked complete, I might be currently working on it.
+If you see some sections that don't look completed, I might be currently working on it.

 ## Hi there, I am Jonathan Westfall. 👋
 ----